isomerpages/moe-southviewpri/_about-us/School Rules.md

 </tbody>
 </table>
 </div>
-<p>We start flag raising punctually at 7.30 am.
-It is a good habit for students to be in school by 7.30 am.
-Students who report after 7.30 am will be considered late for school.</p>
+<p>Flag-raising starts punctually at 7.30 am.
+Students are expected to be in school by then.
+Students who report after flag-raising will be considered late for school.</p>
 <p><strong>2.&nbsp;</strong><strong>National Anthem and Pledge</strong></p>
 <ul>
 <li>All students must attend the daily flag-raising ceremony.</li>